-UniQuest began at The University of Queensland and works in many technologies including health, software and engineering.
+UniQuest works with technologies across many areas or disciplines including health, science, social enterprise, engineering, materials and ICT.
 Its track record is impressive and includes:

-- technology used in two-thirds of the world's MRI medical diagnostics.
+- technology used in most of the world's magnetic resonance imaging (MRI) medical diagnostics

 Managing an IP portfolio requires expertise in a variety of disciplines.
 Protection is not limited to patents.
-UniQuest also has staff experienced in copyright, trade marks and contracts.
-They decide the best IP protection to capture the competitive strengths of any particular research.
+UniQuest also has staff experienced in copyright, trademarks and contract negotiations.
+They decide the best form of IP protection to harness the competitive strengths of the research.

-Patenting and peer-review publication can happily coexist if managed correctly.
-Both are important in bridging the gap between research and venture capital communities.
+Working with a university has its own challenges.
+Researchers have incentives that may not closely align with business.
+For example, publishing new research early may help an academic's career but could damage the potential for patenting.
+Patenting and peer-review publications can happily coexist if managed correctly.
+Both are important in bridging the gap between academic research and industry.
 Combining the best of academic and entrepreneurial culture is a key ingredient of UniQuest's success.